Huggg

 Giving the same thing to everyone.
 A £50 gift card at five years and a £50 gift card at fifteen years sends the wrong message.
 Scale it.

 Forgetting remote and hybrid employees.
 If your office-based team gets a public presentation and your remote staff get a parcel in the post with no fanfare, you've created a two-tier experience.
-Huggg solves the logistics here - no addresses needed, no login required, and the recipient sorts their own delivery.
+Huggg solves the logistics here: no addresses needed, no login required, and the recipient sorts their own delivery.

 Waiting too long to start.
 You don't need a 20-page policy to begin.
 Start with your next round of five-year milestones.
 Use a platform like Huggg, set a budget, let managers deliver the moment, and build from there.